CoPILOT Program

 Participants will be expected to complete tasks and assignments prior to course meetings and plan for at least 5 hours outside of meeting time work each week.

-Participants in the program will receive a $5,000 stipend for their effort.
-This stipend will be disbursed in accordance with completion of three course design milestones ($1000 at each milestone) and at the completion of the online course (a final $2000).
-Instructors will need a WBSE .06 departmental account set up in their name.
-Funds are to be used to support the CoPILOT instructor and/or the CoPILOT-developed course ($5,000 per completed course).
+Participants in the program are eligible to receive a $5,000 stipend for completing a course through the program.
+To receive the full stipend, instructors must complete all four course development milestones, with the fourth milestone being the full development and course review at the end of the process.
+Instructors will need a WBSE .06 departmental account established in their name.
+Funds are to be used in support of the CoPILOT instructor and/or the CoPILOT-developed course.

 Program Outcomes